cityjson/specs/docs/extensions.rst

         }
         ...

-The result can be seen in the file `e_noise.json <https://github.com/tudelft3d/cityjson/blob/test_ade/extensions/e_noise.json>`_

-A CityJSON file containing this new City Object would look like this (see <noise_data.json <https://github.com/tudelft3d/cityjson/blob/test_ade/example-datasets/extensions/noise_data.json>`_:
+A CityJSON file containing this new City Object would look like this:

 .. code-block:: js